 -- Jack Kerouac

-Finkelpearl started working in 1986 in the National Programming department of WQED/Pittsburgh.
-He moved to Hollywood and freelanced there, contributing to TV on networks including PBS, FOX, A&E, USA Network, & Discovery Channel.
+He started in 1986 in the National Programming department of WQED/Pittsburgh, moved to Hollywood and freelanced there, contributing to TV on networks including PBS, FOX, A&E, USA Network, & Discovery Channel.

-He was recruited by Korn/Ferry International to join National Geographic Television in their Washington, DC, headquarters and served as a supervising producer on the long-running "Explorer" series.
-In 1999, Finkelpearl joined Travel Channel where he was an executive producer and director of production for five years, helping to propel the network from 25 million homes in the USA to 75 million and overseeing hundreds of hours of television.
+He was recruited by Korn/Ferry to join National Geographic Television in their Washington, DC, headquarters and served as a supervising producer on the long-running "Explorer" series.
+Finkelpearl joined Travel Channel in 1999 where he was an executive producer and director of production for five years as the network grew from 25 million homes in the USA to 75 million.
+He oversaw hundreds of hours of television there.
 At Travel Channel, he was on the team that launched shows like "World Poker Tour," "Travel Channel’s World’s Best," and "John Ratzenberger’s Made In America."

 Finkelpearl joined Discovery Channel as an executive producer in 2004 and was responsible there for the editorial and creative direction of millions upon millions of dollars worth of TV.
 He was the network’s production executive in charge of shows like "American Chopper," "American HotRod," & "American Casino."